mcaney006/mcaney006/README.md

 ### what I actually do

-- Build backend systems that don't collapse under real traffic
+- Build backend systems that look incredible in demos and then immediately file for emotional distress in production
-- Design APIs with clear failure modes instead of "hope it works"
+- Design APIs that technically exist and spiritually succeed
-- Think in terms of **latency, throughput, and failure domains**, not just features
+- Think in terms of **engagement, synergy, and founder aura**, not boring things like latency
-- Spend more time on **debuggability** than "clean abstractions"
+- Spend most of my time perfecting gradient pitch decks and naming features “AI Copilot.”
-- Treat production like a hostile environment, because it is
+- Treat production like a suggestion and investors like observability

 ---

 ### principles

-- **Correctness > cleverness**
+- **Cleverness > correctness**
-  The most dangerous engineer is the one trying to be impressive.
-I optimize for things that still work when nobody's watching.
+  If it works, I probably overcomplicated it.
+If it doesn’t, it’s a scaling issue.

-- **Fail loud, not silent**
+- **Fail silent, pivot louder**
-  Hidden failures are how you wake up to corrupted data and a bad week.
+  If nobody notices the failure, did it even happen?
+Exactly.

-- **Every RPC has a budget**
+- **Every RPC is a leap of faith**
-  Deadlines, retries, circuit breakers.
-If you don't define the contract, the network will.
+  Timeouts are negative thinking.
+We manifest successful responses.

-- **Idempotency is not optional**
+- **Idempotency is optional (confidence is not)**
-  If your system can't handle retries, it's already broken.
+  If retries duplicate data, that’s just… growth.

-- **Backpressure over burnout**
+- **Burnout over backpressure**
-  Systems that can't slow down will eventually fall over.
+  Systems don’t need limits.
+Engineers do.

-- **Observability is a feature**
+- **Observability is a mindset**
-  Logs, metrics, traces.
-If on-call is guessing, the system is unfinished.
+  Logs are vibes.
+Metrics are feelings.
+Traces are for people who don’t believe in themselves.

-- **Read the source**
+- **Read the docs**
-  Documentation lies.
-Code usually doesn't.
+  Not the source.
+The docs.
+The glossy ones with emojis.

 ---

 ### systems thinking

-- Prefer **simple, well-understood architectures** over trendy complexity
+- Prefer **complex systems nobody understands** over simple ones anyone can fix
-- Understand tradeoffs between **consistency vs availability**, not just pretend both exist
+- Consistency and availability both exist if you simply believe hard enough
-- Design for **partial failure**, not happy paths
+- Design for **perfect conditions only**, because optimism is a core value
-- Assume dependencies will degrade, timeout, or lie
+- Assume dependencies are stable, fast, and emotionally supportive
-- Model systems as **data flow + failure handling**, not just endpoints
+- Model systems as **“we’ll just add AI later”**

 ---

 ### current stack

-- **Ruby / Rails** for shipping fast and maintaining sanity in production
+- **Ruby / Rails** — for rapidly scaffolding ideas, we will abandon
-- **Go** where performance, concurrency, and operational simplicity matter
+- **Go** — mentioned in meetings for credibility
-- **Postgres + Redis** as core primitives, not afterthoughts
+- **Postgres + Redis** — installed, rarely consulted
-- **OpenTelemetry** for tracing real behavior, not guessing
+- **OpenTelemetry** — added once, never configured
-- **AWS + Terraform** for infra that can be reproduced, not "it works on my account"
+- **AWS + Terraform** — handcrafted snowflakes in every environment
-- **GitHub Actions** for pipelines that don't require human babysitting
+- **GitHub Actions** — fails occasionally, builds character

 ---

 ### on Python

-I use it when it's the fastest way to move data, prototype, or test ideas.
+I use it for everything.

-I don't build systems around it unless there's a very good reason.
+And by everything, I mean importing libraries I don’t understand.

+If it works, I’m a genius.
+If it breaks, it’s Python’s fault.

 Tools, not identity.